- Perennials, Bulbs & Flowers

 Strawberry Plants: Getting the Most out of Your Purchase

 Strawberries are usually planted in the spring.
-While some people grow strawberries from seeds, most gardeners buy bareroot strawberries or potted strawberry plants.
-Strawberry seeds are usually started indoors and transplanted to the garden.
+Most gardeners buy bareroot strawberries or potted strawberry plants.

 Strawberry plants can be planted in the springtime, once the ground can be worked.
 When planting strawberries, set the plants so the crown is at soil level.
 If growing Junebearing strawberries, remove the blossoms the first year after planting.
 This allows the plant's energies to go into root and plant development.
 If growing everbearing or day neutral varieties, remove the blossoms during the first flush or until the end of June during the first year after planting.